Betting Glossary and terms

 - Ante post: Such a bet can be the champion of a tournament.
 The player can place an Ante post bet even months before the final result of the event.

 - Asian Handicap: It's a special bet that allows an advantage of goals before the match starts.
-For example: If there is an advantage of +1 goal for the away team, the home team must win by at least 2 goals difference (2-0, 3-1, 4-2, 3-0 etc.).
-If there is a draw, the player get back his stake.
 More detailed information on our Asian handicap guide.

 - Arbitrage: It's a bet on an event which ensures secure profit.
-The player may have a sure profit, by appropriately combining the odds of the market, regardless of the final outcome of the event.
-Example: On a football match between Arsenal and Liverpool, a player can find Arsenal to win at 2.10 odds on bookmaker A and Liverpool to win at 2.25 odds on bookmaker B. If the player bets an amount of money at both wins, will have a guaranteed profit, regardless if Arsenal or Liverpool win.
+The player may have a sure profit, regardless of the final outcome of the event.
 For more information read our article about Arbitrage strategy.

 - Banker (Bet): Banker (or Bank) is one or more standard bets that have been played in a combo bet.
 If the 'Banker' lost in a combo (or at least one of the Banks), the player losses the entire coupon.

 - Betting exchange: Bets without the mediation of a Bookmaker.
-A player does not buy an odd for a match from a Bookmaker, but from another player who can offer better odds for this match.
-Essentially, it's the feature that some companies offer, where the player becomes a bookmaker.
+A player doesn't buy an odd for a match from a Bookmaker.
+But from another player who can offer better odds for this match.
+It's the feature that some companies offer, where the player becomes a bookmaker.

 - Betting limits: Are the limits within a player can bet.
 These limits are determined by the Bookmaker, which determines the minimum and the maximum bet on each wager.

-- Bookings (Total cards): It's a special bet in which the player predicts if the sum of red/yellow cards in a match are greater or less than the limit set by the Bookmaker.
+- Bookings (Total cards): It's a special bet in which the player predicts if the sum of red/yellow cards in a match.
+If they are greater or less than the limit set by the Bookmaker.

 - Bookmaker: Also called 'bookie'.
 Is the one who generate odds on events and then accept bets on those events.